rfincher/WebGPIO2/README.md

 Raspberry Pi web app to turn on and off GPIO pins from a browser.

+The dist folder contain the ready to run file: WebGPIO2.war Put this file in your Tomcat webapps directory on your Pi to run.
+See details below.

-Thanks to Jeronen Kransen for his Framboos Java wrapper for the Wiring Pi library.
+Thanks to Jeronen Kransen for his Framboos Java wrapper for the WiringPi library.
 You cn see his GitHub here: https://github.com/jkransen/framboos

 His blog on the Pi is here: http://jkransen.wordpress.com/2012/07/16/raspberry-pi/#comment-17

 Dependencies:

-You must load WiringPi on your Raspberry Pi for this to work.
-Thanks to Gordon for his work: https://projects.drogon.net/raspberry-pi/wiringpi/
+You must load WiringPi on your Raspberry Pi for this to work: https://projects.drogon.net/raspberry-pi/wiringpi/

-Thanks to Gordon!
+Thanks to Gordon for his C library!

-Tomcat6 is needed as the Servlet Container to run this web app.
-If you need a smaller Servlet Container to save memory, Winstone or Jetty will probably work too.

-If you don't have Java installed on your Pi yet you must install it before installing Tomcat.
+If you don't have Java installed on your Pi yet you must install it before installing Tomcat or other Servlet Container.

 Use the command: sudo apt-get install openjdk-6-jdk